aqueance/salary-calculator/README.md

 I am very happy about.

-In any case, the result is a self-contained command line tool that is about *380 KB*, and a self-contained online tool that is about *6.5 MB* – most of which is the embedded web container.
-I could have used the simple HTTP server [built in the JRE](http://stackoverflow.com/a/3732328), which would certainly have cut down the size of the archive but would not have given me non-blocking I/O.
+In any case, the result is a self-contained command line tool that is about *380 KB*, and a self-contained online tool that is about *5 MB* – most of which is the embedded web container.
+I could have used the simple HTTP server [built in the JRE](http://stackoverflow.com/a/3732328), and that would have cut down the size of the archive significantly, but would have deprived me of non-blocking I/O.

 ## Technical Debt